dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-instance Object will not be changed after re-rendering multiple times.
+* ready function and instance Object will not be changed after re-rendering multiple times.

-Its value always refers to same reference.
+* Tabs can't be manipulated safely before the first render, use ready() to make a function available after the component is mounted.

+* ready function accepts a function as a parameter and calls it with instance object after the first render, when the component is mounted.

+* When ready function is called after the first render, it calls its function parameter with instance object immediately.